WindNewsToday

 1. Physical Demands and Safety Risks

-Wind turbines can be super tall, and wind turbine engineer often work high up and in bad weather.
+Wind turbines can be super tall, and wind turbine engineers often work high up and in bad weather.
 The Truth: Not everyone climbs turbines, but you might have to visit sites or work outside.

 How to Handle It: Stay in shape, follow safety rules, and wear the right gear.
 If you don’t like heights, try focusing on design or simulation.